jacktreado/dpm/howto/sims/sinusoidalJamming.md

 ## Data processing (Slurm scheduler only)

-The MATLAB function [processJammedDPMEnsemble](/viz/jam/processJammedDPMEnsemble.m) will aggregate statistical data stored the ensemble folder (i.e. `~/project/dpm/jam/lobes_`) and save it to a `.mat` file stored in `~/project/dpm/jam/matfiles.`
+The MATLAB function [processJammedDPMEnsemble](/viz/jam/processJammedDPMEnsemble.m) will aggregate statistical data stored the ensemble folder (i.e. `~/project/dpm/jam/lobes_`) and save it to a `.mat` file stored in `~/project/dpm/jam/matfiles`.

 To submit this function to the cluster, use the Slurm script [slurm_bidisperseSinusoidalParticleJamming.slurm](/bash/jam/slurm_bidisperseSinusoidalParticleJamming.slurm).
 This script must be edited via the command line, so open the file using a command line editor like `vim` or `emacs`.

-**NOTE**: Be sure to edit the `netid` variable to be your netid, or else the data won't be saved in the right location!
+**NOTE**: You MUST edit the `netid` variable to be your netid, or else the data won't be saved in the right location!

 Slurm-specific options, like `partition` or `time` are controlled by the `\#SBATCH` headers.
 See [this Slurm cheatsheet](https://slurm.schedmd.com/pdfs/summary.pdf) for all cluster options.